Umayr ibn Sa'd al-Ansari

 "(The hypocrites) swear by God that they have said (nothing wrong); yet most certainly they have uttered a saying which is a denial of the truth, and have thus denied the truth after having professed their self-surrender to God; for they were aiming at something which was beyond their reach.
 And they could find no fault (with the Faith) save that God had enriched them and (caused) His Apostle to enrich them out of His bounty.
 Hence, if they repent, it will be for their own good; but if they turn away, God will cause them to suffer a grievous suffering in this world and in the life to come and they will find no helper on earth, and none to give them succour."
 (The Qur'an, Surah at-Tawbah, 9:74).

 Julas turned to Muhammad and said, "I do repent.
 Umayr told the truth and I lied.
-I beseech God to accept my repentance..."
+I beseech God to accept my repentance".
 Julas reformed and was a faithful Muslim thereafter.
-Whenever Umayr was mentioned, Julas would say:

-"My God reward Umayr with goodness on my behalf.
-He certainly saved me from kufr and preserved my neck from the fire of hell."
+Whenever Umayr was mentioned, Julas would say: "May God reward Umayr with goodness on my behalf.
+He certainly saved me from disbelief and preserved my neck from the fire of hell."

-During the caliphate of Umar ibn al-Khattab, Umayr ibn Sad was appointed governor Homs, Syria.
+During the caliphate of Umar ibn al-Khattab, Umayr ibn Sa'd was appointed governor Homs, Syria.
 This was despite Umayr's position as head of a Muslim army traversing the Arabian Peninsula and the region of greater Syria.
 Umayr accepted the appointment as governor reluctantly, preferring nothing better than Jihad.
 He was still quite young, in his early twenties.

-After the caliphate passed from Umar to Uthman, Umayr competed with Mu'awiyah ibn Abi Sufyan for status but as a result of illness he eventually requested from Uthan to relive him from his duties as governor.
-Uthman approved the requested and Umayr's province was added to the lands under Mu'awiyah.
+After the caliphate passed from Umar to Uthman, Umayr competed with Mu'awiya ibn Abi Sufyan for status but as a result of illness he eventually requested from Uthman to relive him from his duties as governor.
+Uthman approved the requested and Umayr's province was added to the lands under Mu'awiya.